 Your Instrument(s).
 You won't need them Sunday night, but you will starting Monday morning.
 Guitarists and bassists, please bring everything you need, including amplifier.
 Drummers, please bring your set unless you've made previous arrangements with us.
 Pianists, you've got it easy; just bring yourself.
 No keyboards required--Nazareth has pianos all over the place.

 A recording device to capture your performance in rehearsals or concerts.
 Hearing yourself is one of the best ways to improve your playing or singing.

 For Dormies.
 You will be staying in Portka Hall.
 You will have a private bedroom in a four-room suite, with shared living room and kitchen.
 You'll share a bathroom with one other camper.
 The linen package consists of two bed sheets, one blanket, one pillow, one pillow case, two bath towels and one washcloth.
 Unlike hotels, Nazareth does not provide soap, shampoo, or drinking cups, so please bring your own.
-The dorm is air-conditioned and Internet access is available in the rooms, but you should probably bring your own Ethernet cable.
+The dorm is air-conditioned and Internet access is available in the rooms.
 Wi-fi is available on campus, and the library has computers you can use to check e-mail, etc.

 MEALS If you've purchased the meal package, all meals will be served in the Medaille (pronounced mud-EYE) Dining Room.
 Your first meal will be at 5:30 p.m. on Sunday.
 For others, Nazareth has a snack bar and the nearby village of Pittsford offers a wide array of restaurants within walking distance from campus.